 He subsequently formed a Claims Management Company to assist consumers in Ireland “Access Justice” when mis-sold a financial product.
 Ben has tremendous insight into how the industry operates, having worked for Merrill Lynch, a US Investment bank, for close to 20 years and more recently as Divisional Finance Officer at one of the leading Irish banks.
 His last role before retiring from the corporate world was at Kennedy Wilson, a property investment company.

 Ben strongly believes that Family Home Loans should not have been sold beneficially to International Vulture Funds, who have no public interest or banking business in this State.
 The sales of family home loans was mandated by the ECB through changes in capital rules.
 The ECB is only concerned about banking supervision and strength of the banks they regulate.
-As a result of these changes to capital calculation, approximately 200,000 individuals (113,000 mortgages or 15% of all mortgages in the State) now find themselves in an unregulated world where there is no connection link to the interest rates charged by the new owner versus the original regulated bank.
-Coupled with that, there are interest rate options available to individuals, who originally signed up to a full service bank for one of the most important and largest purchases of their lives; a mortgage secured on the family home.
+As a result of these changes to capital calculation, approximately 200,000 individuals (113,000 mortgages or 15% of all mortgages in the State) now find themselves in an unregulated world where there is no connection or link to the interest rates charged by the new owner versus the original regulated bank.
+Coupled with that, there are no interest rate options available to individuals, who originally signed up to a full service bank for one of the most important and largest purchases of their lives; a mortgage secured on the family home.

 Ben is now committed full time to correcting this injustice by assisting individuals obtain compensation for the mis-selling of their mortgage and/or to obtain a fair deal on the interest rates being charged to the consumers in this unregulated world.